bloopybae/obsbot-control-linux/README.md

 - Click **"Show Camera Preview"** to enable live preview
 - If another app is using the camera, you'll see a warning with the process name
 - Close the blocking application and try again
-- Preview automatically disabled when window is hidden/minimized

 ### System Tray
 - Click **X** button to minimize to tray (doesn't quit)